mingshuwang/mingshu-website/content/authors/Xinyan Xian/_index.md

 ---
 # Display name
-title: Zhiya Xu
+title: Xinyan Xian

 # Full name (for SEO)
-first_name: Zhiya
+first_name: Xinyan
-last_name: Xu
+last_name: Xian

 # Username (this should match the folder name)
 authors:
-  - zhiya-xu
+  - Xinyan Xian

 # Is this the primary user of the site?
 superuser: false